protontypes/open-sustainable-technology/README.md

 - [WaterDetect](https://github.com/cordmaur/WaterDetect) - End-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery from MAJA1 processor, without any a priori knowledge on the scene.
 - [FLAREr](https://github.com/FLARE-forecast/FLAREr) - Flexible, scalable, robust, and near-real time iterative ecological forecasts in lakes and reservoirs.
 - [HyRiver](https://github.com/cheginit/HyRiver) - A Python software stack for retrieving hydroclimate data from web services.
+- [Buhayra](https://github.com/jmigueldelgado/buhayra) - Obtaining water extent of small reservoirs in semi-arid regions from satellite data in real-time.

 ### Atmosphere